29, Shreenath Nagar, Street No. - 1, Junagadh, Gujarat - 362002, India

 Yes, now it does.
 Silica gel comes in either non-indicating or self-indicating forms.
-Non-indicating silica gel is white and stays white as it adsorbs moisture.
-Self-indicating silica gels have traditionally been impregnated with a moisture sensitive cobalt chloride indicator.
+Non indicating silica gel is white and stays white as it adsorbs moisture.
+Self-indicating silica gel have traditionally been impregnated with a moisture sensitive cobalt chloride indicator.
 This gives a blue silica gel which slowly changes colour as it adsorbs moisture until it becomes pink.
-New self-indicating silica gels feature a number of other colours (because they have different moisture sensitive indicators), but all have the same purpose - to indicate when the silica gel is saturated and unable to take up any more moisture.
+New self-indicating silica gel feature a number of other colours (because they have different moisture sensitive indicators), but all have the same purpose - to indicate when the silica gel is saturated and unable to take up any more moisture.

 Does silica gel comes ready to use ?

 Yes.
 The silica gel does not need to be 'generated' before use.
 It is always sold (loose or in sachets) in a dry condition, ready for use.